matthewdrees/matthewdrees.github.io/_posts/2022-03-14-machine-learning-design-patterns.md

 Provide newer models as a different version with a different URL.
 Typically only provide a new version if there is an API change, not for incremental improvements in inference performance.

+## 28: Heuristic Benchmark

+Be prepared to defend the question "Is this model good or bad?".
+It's easier to reason with improvements (e.g. 1% more accurate, or 30 seconds faster), so set a baseline that is easy to understand.
+Can use averages or human experts as a baseline.

+Is a 1% improvement worth doing?
+Calculate a "utility value", the value of incremental improvement vs the costs of deploying a ML model.

+## 29: Explainable Predictions

+Why does a model predict the way it does?
+Can help establish trust, improve model performance, and help meet compliance standards for transparency.

+Models can be "interpretable by design".
+Some lend themselves well like decision trees.
+Linear models can use real-world values for coefficients.

+More complicated models can be hard to explain.
+"Post hoc" explanation methods can be instance-level or global (combination of features).

+SHAP library for determining how much each feature contributes to prediction output.
+XRAI for images, highlights pixels that mattered for inference.
+(Interesting example: images for kayaks might be keying on the paddles.)

+[Quick, Draw!](https://quickdraw.withgoogle.com/) for quick hand-sketch inference fun.

+## 30: Fairness Lens

+"Machine" in ML implies no bias, but humans curate the data sets.
+Naturally-occurring bias (there are fewer cases of fraud because fraud is rare) as opposed to harmful or problematic bias.
+This pattern provides tools for finding and correcting bias.
+"With great power comes great responsibility." (p358)

+Before training:
+* Data distribution bias: Need a balanced set of examples
+* Data representation bias: Need data balanced across features.
+Beware of subjective bias during labelling.

+After training:
+* Use What-If Tool.
+Can fix by altering classification precision threshold or retraining the model.

 ## Notes on running *.ipynb files on google colab

 Very few of the design pattern *.pynb files ran "out of the box" for me.